 7. Fire away

-Firepits are commonly thought of as an outdoor feature for cooler months, but what could be better than watching flames dance around on a beautiful summer’s night?
-Whether it’s a compact alternative for a BBQ or just something to sit around, a small firepit is sure to add value to your outdoor lifestyle.
+Firepits are commonly thought of as an outdoor feature for cooler months.
+However, what could be better than watching flames dance around on a beautiful summer’s night?
+A small firepit is sure to add value to your outdoor lifestyle.

 With DIY fire pit designs ranging from recycled washing machine drums, to rustic campfire rock circles, to old charcoal BBQ grills, there’s something for every outdoor space, big or small.
 Simply ensure that it isn’t positioned where it may damage a roofed structure or trap smoke.